Tallinn – Canute Garden

 The LUCIA pilot project in Tallinn aims at raising the feeling of safety, at replacing old lightings solutions by modern ones and at creating an attractive inviting urban place with a strong identity.

-The municipality of Tallinn has launched an open call for ideas for a general lighting conception for all six Bastion Zone parks.
-Lighting designers and lighting engineers are now invited to develop their ideas for a perfect lighting design solution for the area.
-The winner of the competition will provide a schematic design project for Canute Garden.
+In November 2019, the municipality of Tallinn launched an open call for ideas for a general lighting conception for all six Bastion Zone parks.
+The work “Echoes“ submitted by Finnish VALOA Design Ltd. was chosen as the winner in that competition.
+The winner of the competition will now provide a schematic design project for Canute Garden.
 Electrical design and construction procurement will follow after that.
 After completing the Canute Garden lighting project, the city will continue with the other parks of the green belt around the old town and also install smart, energy-efficient lighting there.

 Project manager is Eva Tallo, lighting designer and chief specialist of city lighting at the Engineering Unit of Tallinn Urban Environment and Public Works Department.
 Also other departments of the city are involved in the project.